Isabella Buscemi Shows Off Cleavage And Curves In Skimpy Pink Bikini

 “Spectacular scenery but you make it look better,” a fourth admirer asserted.

-Isabella has taken to social media to show off her insane figure in more than one eye-catching photo.
+Isabella has taken to social media on many an occasion to show off her insane figure.
 Just on August 18, she stunned her followers once again after she rocked yet another skimpy bikini while in Mexico, as reported by The Inquisitr.
 That upload has received more than 65,000 likes so far.